KwanLab/Autometa/docs/source/running-autometa.rst

 Nextflow

 Currently the nextflow pipeline only works with Docker so Docker must be installed on your system `Get Docker <https://docs.docker.com/get-docker>`_.
-We do plan on removing this Docker dependency.
+We do plan on removing this dependency on Docker.

 Nextflow runs on any Linux compatible system or MacOS with Java installed.

 Quick Start
 ------------

 Installation
 ^^^^^^^^^^^^